-McG - oh, how I loathe to write and say that name - works very hard to deliver wall-to-wall action, but he does so at the expense of the humor, suspense, and tight focus of the earlier films.
+McG – oh, how I loathe to write and say Joseph McGinty Nichol's ridiculous pseudonym – works hard to deliver wall-to-wall action, but he does so at the expense of the humor, suspense, and tight focus of the earlier films.
 Instead of Arnold's amusing deadpan delivery, we get lots of shouting from Bale and costar Sam Worthington, who plays a mysterious murderer put to death in 2003 and reviving in 2018 as, shall we say, a changed man.
 There are also many, many explosions.

 The results are exhausting – even bludgeoning.

 I'm not saying that Terminator Salvation is a terrible film, nor that its forebears are flawless.
-Having recently re-watched all of the earlier installments, these are my most up-to-date impressions about them: The first Terminator feels rather dated, mostly due to Brad Fiedel's $5 score.
+Having recently rewatched all the earlier installments, these are my most up-to-date impressions about them: The first Terminator feels rather dated, mostly due to Brad Fiedel's five dollar score.
 Other than his iconic dunnunt-dunt-dunt-dunt theme, it's cheapo synthesizer cheese.
-But the film is so celebrated because nobody in 1984 expected much from James Cameron or Arnold Schwarzenegger, and the film is startlingly exciting.
+But the film is so celebrated because nobody in 1984 expected anything from James Cameron or Arnold Schwarzenegger, and the film is startlingly exciting.
 T2 holds up, despite Cameron's stilted dialogue, mostly because the director made shrewd use of brand-new CG techniques before they became cliches, and his unique and terrifying T-1000 villain is still awesome.
-T3 is servicable, but offered nothing new except for a female Terminator.
+T3 is serviceable, but offers nothing new except for a female Terminator.